chrisbrainerd/trending-kittens/README.md

 # trending-kittens
 Kittens Are Always Trending - a Chrome extension
 ================================

+# OBSOLETE
+This was made for a super old version of facebook and was dependent on how they laid out the DOM.
+RIP

 This is a chrome extension written to replace the Trending Stories section of your Facebook main page with gifs of your choosing.

 Todos: